-- 1. Dresses, skirts, shorts and skorts must be mid-thigh or longer. - 2.
+- 1. Dresses, skirts, shorts and skorts must be knee length or longer. - 2.
 Clothes bearing suggestive slogans or advertising alcoholic beverages and/or tobacco shall not be worn. - 3.
 Saggy pants, baggy clothes, extremely tight clothes, clothes that expose the midriff are prohibited.
 Tops must be capable of being tucked in when sitting and must be shoulder width.
 Students may not wear clothing that reveals undergarments, the midriff, or cleavage.
-Blouses or shirts that are low-cut or see through may not be worn. - 4.
-Body piercing jewelry may only be worn in the ears. - 5.
-Personal appearance or attire that interferes with or distracts from the instructional program or that creates a health hazard is not acceptable.
+Blouses or shirts that are low-cut or see through may not be worn.